medhavi27/ASO-Web-App/documents/design-journey.md

 Task 2: [Abby is on the e-board for ASO, and has been taking the lead of planning an upcoming event hosted by ASO.
 To spread awareness about the event, she would like to add it to the website.]

-  1. [Click on the events page in the navgiation bar]
+  1. [Click on the events page in the navigation bar]
   2. [Input username and password so that she is logged in]
   3. [Input all information that is required to add a new event]
   4. [Click on the add button to successfully add the event]